webmaster-icsd/icsd.org/_nav-pages/2020-08-06-al-rashid-school.md

 <!--
 Please fill out the Registration Form online to allow us to place each student in the appropriate classroom.
-A Payment Form will be posted online soon to allow you to pay for the books and tuition.

 ## Please use following links: For registration
   <div class="row pt-10 pb-3">